juce-framework/JUCE/docs/CMake API.md

 `AAX_IDENTIFIER`
 - The bundle ID for the AAX plugin target.
 Matches the `BUNDLE_ID` by default.

+`LV2URI`
+- This is a string that acts as a unique identifier for an LV2 plugin.
+If you make any incompatible changes to your plugin (remove parameters, reorder parameters, change preset format etc.) you MUST change this value.
+LV2 hosts will assume that any plugins with the same URI are interchangeable.
+  By default, the value of this property will be generated based on the COMPANY_WEBSITE and PLUGIN_NAME.
+However, in some circumstances, such as the following, you'll need to override the
+  default:
+  - The plugin name contains characters such as spaces that are invalid in a URI; or
+  - The COMPANY_WEBSITE omits the leading scheme identifier (http://); or
+  - There's no website associated with the plugin, so you want to use a 'urn:' identifier instead.

 `VST_NUM_MIDI_INS`
 - For VST2 and VST3 plugins that accept midi, this allows you to configure the number of inputs.